Brooklyn-Dev/Complex-Fractal-Renderer/README.md

 -   Right Mouse - Click to see the trajectory of a point
 -   Scroll Wheel - Zoom in and out
 -   TAB - Toggle UI
+-   F - Full-render the current fractal at the set max iterations
--   R - Reset view
+-   R - Reset zoom and offset
+-   S - Save PNG snapshot of the window
 -   1 - Mandelbrot set
 -   2 - Tricorn / Mandelbar set
 -   3 - Burning Ship fractal